webforj/webforj-docs/docs/components/spinner-loading-busy/spinner.md

 ### Themes

 The `Spinner` component comes with several built-in themes that allow you to quickly apply styles without needing custom CSS.
 These themes change the visual appearance of the spinner, making it appropriate for different use cases and contexts.
-Using these predefined themes ensures consistency in styling throughout your application.
+Using these predefined themes ensures consistency in styling throughout your app.

-While spinners can be used in a variety of situations, here are some example use cases for the different themes:
+While spinners serve various situations, here are some example use cases for the different themes:

-- **Primary**: Ideal for emphasizing a loading state that is a key part of the user flow, such as while submitting a form or processing an important action.
+- **Primary**: Ideal for emphasizing a loading state that's a key part of the user flow, such as while submitting a form or processing an important action.

-- **Success**: Useful to represent successful background processes, such as when a form has been submitted and the application is performing the final steps of the process.
+- **Success**: Useful to represent successful background processes, such as when a user submits a form and the app is performing the final steps of the process.

-- **Danger**: Applicable for risky or high-stakes operations, like deleting important data or making irreversible changes, where a visual indicator of urgency or caution is required.
+- **Danger**: Use this for risky or high-stakes operations, like deleting important data or making irreversible changes, where a visual indicator of urgency or caution is necessary.

-- **Warning**: Good for indicating a cautionary or less urgent process, such as when the user is waiting for data validation, but no immediate action is required.
+- **Warning**: Use this to indicate a cautionary or less urgent process, such as when the user waits for data validation, but doesn't require immediate action.

-- **Gray**: Works well for subtle background processes, such as low-priority or passive loading tasks, like when fetching supplemental data that doesn’t directly impact the user experience.
+- **Gray**: Works well for subtle background processes, such as low-priority or passive loading tasks, like when fetching supplemental data that doesn't directly impact the user experience.

-- **Info**: Suitable for loading scenarios where additional information or clarification is being provided to the user, such as displaying a spinner alongside a message that explains what is being processed.
+- **Info**: Suitable for loading scenarios where you're providing additional information or clarification to the user, such as displaying a spinner alongside a message that explains the ongoing process.

-These themes can be applied programmatically to the spinner, providing visual cues that align with the context and importance of the operation.
+You can apply these themes programmatically to the spinner, providing visual cues that align with the context and importance of the operation.

 You can specify this behavior using the `setTheme()` method.